Euclid Quick Data Release (Q1): Euclid spectroscopy of quasars. 1. Identification and redshift determination of 3500 bright quasars: Discussion

 \subsection{\Euclid colour space, multi-wavelength selection, and future improvements}

-The advent of \textit{Euclid}'s high-quality, wide-area near-infrared photometry opens a novel colour space for quasar selection, providing new opportunities to discover dust-reddened or intrinsically red quasars that are missed by traditional optical or UV selection.
+The advent of \textit{Euclid}'s high-quality, wide-area near-infrared photometry opens a novel colour space for quasar selection, providing new opportunities to discover dust-reddened or intrinsically red quasars that are missed by traditional optical or \ac{uv} selection.
 The extended wavelength coverage of the \Euclid NIR bands, combined with precise VIS photometry, enables more robust discrimination of quasars from stars and galaxies, particularly at redshifts and extinction levels where classical techniques are less effective.
 Our initial exploration demonstrates that red quasars occupy distinct loci in \Euclid colour-colour diagrams, highlighting the potential of the survey to identify populations that are heavily underrepresented in previous optical surveys.

-Mid-infrared photometry from WISE has already proven highly effective for selecting luminous \ac{agn} and quasars via their characteristic red MIR colours.
+Mid-infrared photometry from WISE has already proven highly effective for selecting luminous \acp{agn} and quasars via their characteristic red MIR colours.
 Our analysis confirms that WISE-based colour cuts efficiently select \ac{agn}-dominated sources, as reflected in the properties of our pre-selected sample.
 However, WISE alone cannot distinguish between the most dust-obscured and less obscured quasars.
 The synergy between \Euclid and WISE thus offers a powerful selection strategy: by combining WISE MIR colours with deep VIS and NIR photometry from \Euclid, future quasar searches can achieve high completeness, efficiently probing obscured \ac{agn} populations.

 Moreover, incorporating multi-band photometric data into the spectroscopic identification process will substantially improve the completeness and reliability of the quasar sample.
-Photometric pre-selection not only increases the likelihood of identifying genuine quasars, especially those with atypical spectral energy distributions, but also enhances redshift determination by providing prior constraints and mitigating degeneracies in the spectral fitting.
+Photometric pre-selection not only increases the likelihood of identifying genuine quasars, especially those with atypical \ac{sed}s, but also enhances redshift determination by providing prior constraints and mitigating degeneracies in the spectral fitting.
 The inclusion of \Euclid and external photometry will be essential for robust identification and breaking redshift degeneracies from only one emission line.